FuNK3Y/picoKVM/README.md

 An inexpensive network KVM that can switch USB and monitor inputs simultaneously

 ## Why
-Samsung makes great monitor, but they often lack a KVM.
+Samsung makes great monitors, but they often lack a KVM.
 This project's ambition is to take advantage of the smart features of those monitors to build one with unique features.

 ## Features
-The networking enable some unique features:
+The networking enables some unique features:
 - It can control as many monitor as you can connect to your computers, as long as those can be driven over IP
 - Monitor signal is not subject to any degradation, as every computer is connected directly to each monitor
 - Other devices can be controlled as well - provided they can be driven by IP